pombredanne/Homer/README.md

 --------------
 This example walks you through creating a simple model and persisting it to cassandra.
-We assume you've used cassandra before; If you haven't there are plenty of helpful resources on the [Apache Project Page](http://cassandra.apache.org) that'll get you started.
+We assume you've used cassandra before; If you haven't there are plenty of helpful resources on the [Apache Cassandra Project Page](http://cassandra.apache.org) that'll get you started.

 So here we go: